OI-wiki/OI-wiki/docs/ds/kinetic-tournament-tree.md

 那么在复杂情况下我们可以做到 $O((1/\epsilon^2)n\log^3 n)$，与多项式次数无关，以及我们允许函数同时进行区间左移或者右移。

-Author: Jerry3128.

-## References
+## 参考资料

-\[1] P. K. Agarwal, G. Cormode, Z. Haung, J. M. Phillips, Z. Wei, and K. Yi.
+[^ref1]: P. K. Agarwal, G. Cormode, Z. Haung, J. M. Phillips, Z. Wei, and K. Yi.
 Mergeable coresets.
 2011.

-\[2] P. K. Agarwal, S. Har-Peled, and K. R. Varadarajan.
+[^ref2]: P. K. Agarwal, S. Har-Peled, and K. R. Varadarajan.
 Approximating extent measures of points.
 J. ACM, 51(4):606–635, July 2004.

-\[3] P. K. Agarwal and M. Sharir.
-Davenport-schinzel sequences and their geometric applica- tions.
-In J.-R. Sack and J. Urrutia, editors, Handbook of Computational Geometry, pages 1–47.
-North-Holland, Amsterdam, 2000.
+[^ref3]: P. K. Agarwal and M. Sharir.
+Davenport-schinzel sequences and their geometric applications.
+In J.-R. Sack and J. Urrutia, editors, Handbook of Computational Geometry, pages 1–47 North-Holland, Amsterdam, 2000.

-\[4] G. Alexandron, H. Kaplan, and M. Sharir.
+[^ref4]: G. Alexandron, H. Kaplan, and M. Sharir.
 Kinetic and dynamic data structures for convex hulls and upper envelopes.
 Computational Geometry, 36(2):144–158, 2007.

-\[5] G. Barequet and S. Har-Peled.
+[^ref5]: G. Barequet and S. Har-Peled.
 Efficiently approximating the minimum-volume bounding box of a point set in three dimensions.
 Journal of Algorithms, 38(1):91–109, 2001.

-\[6] J. Basch, L. J. Guibas, and J. Hershberger.
+[^ref6]: J. Basch, L. J. Guibas, and J. Hershberger.
 Data structures for mobile data.
 Journal of Algorithms, 31(1):1–28, 1999.

-\[7] F. Botana and T. Recio.
+[^ref7]: F. Botana and T. Recio.
 Computing envelopes in dynamic geometry environments.
 Annals of Mathematics and Artificial Intelligence, 80(1):3–20, may 2017.

-\[8] G. Brodal and R. Jacob.
+[^ref8]: G. Brodal and R. Jacob.
 Dynamic planar convex hull.
 In The 43rd Annual IEEE Symposium on Foundations of Computer Science, 2002.
 Proceedings., pages 617–626, 2002.

-\[9] B. Chazelle and L. J. Guibas.
+[^ref9]: B. Chazelle and L. J. Guibas.
 Fractional cascading: II. applications.
 Algorithmica, 1(1):163–191, nov 1986.

-\[10] H. Edelsbrunner, L. J. Guibas, and M. Sharir.
-The upper envelope of piecewise linear
-functions: Algorithms and applications.
-Discrete & Computational Geometry, 4(1):311– 336, aug 1989.
+[^ref10]: H. Edelsbrunner, L. J. Guibas, and M. Sharir.
+The upper envelope of piecewise linear functions: Algorithms and applications.
+Discrete & Computational Geometry, 4(1):311–336, aug 1989.

-\[11] M. Keil.
+[^ref11]: M. Keil.
 A simple algorithm for determining the envelope of a set of lines.
 Information Processing Letters, 39(3):121–124, 1991.

-\[12] M. H. Overmars and J. van Leeuwen.
+[^ref12]: M. H. Overmars and J. van Leeuwen.
 Maintenance of configurations in the plane.
 Journal of Computer and System Sciences, 23(2):166–204, 1981.

-\[13] T. Schulz and B. J¨uttler.
+[^ref13]: T. Schulz and B. J¨uttler.
 Envelope computation in the plane by approximate implicitization.
 Applicable Algebra in Engineering, Communication and Computing, 22(4):265–288, nov 2011.
 10

-\[14] M. Sharir.
+[^ref14]: M. Sharir.
 Almost tight upper bounds for lower envelopes in higher dimensions.
 Discrete & Computational Geometry, 12(1):327–345, sep 1994.